List of active Royal Netherlands Navy ships

 This is a list of active ships currently in service with the Royal Netherlands Navy.

 Royal Netherlands Navy ship prefix

 In Dutch, ships are given the prefix "Zijner Majesteits" ("his majesty's", abbreviated "Zr.Ms.") or "Hare Majesteits" ("her majesty's", abbreviated as "Hr.Ms.").
-In English, the Dutch prefix is translated as "HNLMS" for "His/Her Netherland Majesty's Ship".
+In English, the Dutch prefix is translated as "HNLMS" for "His/Her Netherlands Majesty's Ship".
 Some authors translate Hr./Zr.Ms. as "HNMS" but that abbreviation is ambiguous: the "N" might stand for "Netherlands" or "Norway".
 The most common way to avoid this ambiguity is to use "HNLMS" and "HNoMS" respectively.